ojasmaniyar5/ojasmaniyar5/README.md

 SKILLS :
 .
 My technical skills include proficiency in programming languages such as HTML, CSS, PHP, PhpMyAdmin, DSA and C++.
 I am experienced in web development frameworks by developing BooksGuide Website, Techno beez website and Portfolio and many other projects.
 I am also knowledgeable in database management systems in MySQL.
 .
-In addition to my technical skills, I possess strong communication and teamwork skills.
+In addition to my technical skills, I possess Observation, Decision making, Communication, Multi-tasking, strong communication and teamwork skills.

 EXPERIENCE :